Motion Functions

 $axes The axes to home.

-Example: Determine if an axis is homed
+Program Example: Determine if an Axis is Homed

 // Determine if the Homed bit of the AxisStatus item is set on axis X.